• Skip to primary navigation

 • Banana – the riper the bananas are, the sweeter these banana pancakes will be!

-• Honey – honey brings a perfect delicious sweetness to these pancakes, but feel free to sub with pure maple syrup, sugar-free pancake syrup or another sweetener of choice.
+• Honey – feel free to sub with pure maple syrup, sugar-free pancake syrup or another sweetener of choice.

 • Eggs